V4Fire/Client/src/components/friends/block/README.md

 By default, any component that inherited from [[iBlock]] has the `block` property.
 Some methods, such as `getFullBlockName`, `getMod`, `setMod`, `removeMod` are always available, and the rest must be included explicitly to enable tree-shake code optimization.
-Simply place the required import declaration within your component file.
+Place the required import declaration within your component file.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';